 How long does it take to install a ceiling fan with light?

 Two to three hours, including the assembly, ceiling brace installation, wiring, and testing.
-The speed depends on whether there's existing electrical access.
-If we're tapping into an overhead light, it's faster.
-If we're running wire from a wall outlet or breaker panel, add time.
+The on whether there's existing electrical access.
+Naturally, if we're tapping into an overhead light, it's faster.
+Naturally, if we're running wire from a wall outlet or breaker panel, add time.